Simon Skrabb

-Simon Skrabb (born 19 January 1995) is a Finnish footballer who plays for Swedish Allsvenskan side Kalmar FF and the Finland national team.
+Simon Skrabb (born 19 January 1995) is a Finnish professional footballer who plays as an attacking midfielder for I liga club Polonia Warsaw.

 Club career

 Jaro

 On 12 May 2011, he became the youngest player to score a goal in a Veikkausliiga match.

 Skrabb is also noted for having scored a scorpion kick in an away match against Gefle IF while playing for Åtvidaberg in the 2015 Allsvenskan.
 In spite of this, Skrabb's team were relegated from the Swedish top flight at the end of the season after finishing bottom of the table.

 IFK Norrköping

 On 9 December 2016 it was reported that Skrabb had signed a four-year contract with IFK Norrköping.

 Brescia

-On 13 January 2020, he signed a 3.5-year contract with Italian club Brescia.
+On 13 January 2020, he signed a three-and-a-half-year contract with Italian club Brescia, for a transfer fee of €2.8 million plus bonuses.
+His time with Brescia was plagued by multiple consecutive injuries.
+The team was also coached by six different head coaches during 18 months span due to a turmoil in the club, and eventually his contract was terminated by mutual consent on 22 October 2021.
+Skrabb played only 21 games with Brescia.

 Kalmar

 On 26 January 2022, Skrabb signed with Kalmar FF in Sweden for the 2022 season.
+During the 2023 season, Skrabb occasionally wore the captain's armband with Kalmar.
+He finished the 2023 season scoring 9 goals and giving 8 assists in 30 Allsvenskan matches.

+On 17 February 2024, Skrabb was officially named the captain of Kalmar FF for the 2024 season.

+Volos

+Skrabb left Kalmar after the relegation and signed with Super League Greece club Volos, starting in January 2025.
+He made his Greek league debut on 5 January, as a starter in a 4–2 away defeat against AEK Athens.
+Skrabb scored his first goal in the league on 1 February, in a 1–1 draw against Panserraikos.

+Polonia Warsaw

+On 9 August 2025, Skrabb signed a two-year contract with Polish I liga club Polonia Warsaw.

 International career

-He made his debut for the Finland national team on 10 January 2016 in a friendly match in Abu Dhabi against Sweden when he entered the game as a substitute for Roope Riski.
+He made his debut for the Finland national team on 10 January 2016 in a friendly match in Abu Dhabi against Sweden, entering the game as a substitute for Roope Riski.